 Although it’s easy to declare which credit card company is largest, it’s far too subjective for us to say which credit card companies are best.

-Among the major credit card issuers, we will note that cardholders are most satisfied with Discover, American Express, Capital One, and Chase — in that order.
+Among the major credit card issuers, we will note that cardholders are most satisfied with American Express, Discover, Bank of America, and Chase — in that order.
 The rest of the companies on this list received below-average satisfaction ratings.
 (USAA gets the best ratings, but it’s only for members of the military and their families.)

 Ultimately, though, the best credit card company will depend on your needs.
 If you’re looking for a flashy travel rewards card, Amex or Chase are good bets.
 If you’re rebuilding your credit, you’ll find fantastic options from Capital One and Discover, or even from your local credit union (or an online union).